 Petitioner's arguments are unavailing.
-He treats the term "prima facie case" as if it invariably refers to an inference that could support relief.
+He treats the term "prima facie case" as if it invariably refers to any inference that could support relief.
 The Court has repeatedly recognized, particularly in the Title VII cases, a different meaning, that of demonstrating an entitlement to relief such that the burden of production shifts.
 He imports into the term "inference" a persuasiveness threshold even though the term simply refers to a deduction of fact and even though the Court has, particularly in the Title VII cases, used it as a shorthand for when a party shows it is more likely than not the inferred fact existed.
 Using the mere inference test is inconsistent with the Court's voir dire cases, its favorable treatment of Wheeler in Batson, Batson's description of factors in a prima facie case that go beyond mere logicality, and the Court's efforts to avoid unnecessarily disrupting voir dire.
 Petitioner emphasizes one definition of a prima facie case that encompasses establishing an inference on which relief could be based while largely ignoring the definition that encompasses presenting sufficient evidence to shift the burden of production and to entitle the party to relief if the other party offers no rebuttal.
 It is the latter that Batson adopted.
+Petitioner's assertion that no response is required eliminates the distinction between the two types of prima facie case.
 Petitioner argues that the inference test is appropriate because a discovery standard should apply.
 A Batson objection, however, is not a discovery motion.
-It is a merits motion based on evidence available to the objector in court.
+It is a merits motion based on evidence available to the objector in court, and discovery of information that is privileged or protected by the Sixth Amendment is not available on a mere inference.
 Petitioner claims other courts apply the inference test when most merely recite the term "inference" without analysis.
-Petitioner discusses no case that analyzes the appropriate burden in light of the nature of a prima facie case with a shifting burden of production, the Title VII cases, the constitutional necessity for invalidating state peremptory challenge laws based on improbable evidence of discrimination, and this Court's rejection in a due process context of a standard similar to the inference standard.
+Petitioner discusses no case that analyzes the appropriate burden in light of the nature of a prima facie case with a shifting burden of production, the Title VII cases, the constitutional necessity for invalidating state peremptory challenge laws based on improbable evidence of discrimination, the effect on privilege, and this Court's rejection in a due process context of a standard similar to the inference standard.

-Using the standard advocated by petitioner would burden the voir dire process as even improbable inferences of discrimination would be enough to require a statement of reasons.
+Using the standard advocated by petitioner potentially burdens the voir dire process as even improbable inferences of discrimination would require statements of reasons.
 Peremptory challenges would cease being peremptory, a result Batson rejected.
+The standard used in California guards against these abuses yet has been an historic bulwark against discrimination that has, time and again, led to inquiry into claimed violations.